Post-Capitalist Utopia/Dystopia Project

 This certainly seems plausible and I’ve read a host of thinkers echoing similar sentiments.
 But I’ll argue this whole line of thinking is wrong.
 I know that living through the current political administration often feels like we are stuck in a dystopian movie from the 1980s.
 Nevertheless, at the margins people are in fact dreaming of alternatives to capitalism.
 Some better and some worse.

 In a series of posts on this blog, I’ve been begun by charting the dystopian present.
-But I’m imagining a short book project (hopefully originating in this series of blog posts) which then goes on to look at the various post-capitalist utopias on offer (everything from Banks’ Culture novels to accelerationism to David Schweickart’s “After Capitalism”), and evaluates the kind of futures they construct.
+But I’m imagining a short book project (hopefully originating in this series of blog posts) which then goes on to look at the various post-capitalist utopias on offer focusing on both science fiction novels as well as post-capitalist economic/political theory (e.g. everything from Banks’ Culture novels to accelerationism to David Schweickart’s “After Capitalism”), and evaluating the kind of futures they construct.

 This idea is still in its early stages (and if you are an interested editor let me know).
 But for the previous posts read the following: